Rovers to the Martian moon & rockets like SpaceX: This is what Germany is now planning with Japan – Image: Xpert.Digital

 Strategic goals and ambitions

-Concrete cooperation projects and successes
+Specific cooperation projects and successes

-Proven cooperation between DLR and Jaxa
+Proven cooperation between DLR and JAXA

-The cooperation areas include in particular:
+The areas of cooperation include in particular:

-- Space robotic
+- Space robotics

-- Etch observation and planetary research
+- Earth observation and planetary research

 - Atmospheric research

-- Room transport and reusable systems
+- Space transportation and reusable systems

 Successful missions as a foundation

-Hayabusa2 and mascot
+Hayabusa2 and MASCOT

 Suitable for: